Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    let amount = Amount::from_micro_ccd(100);
    let mut state = PiggyBankState::Intact;

-When calling ``piggy_insert`` we get back a result with actions, instead of an initial state as with ``piggy_init``.
-But we will need to help the compiler infer which type to use for the generic ``A`` implementing |HasActions|_, so we add the result type ``ReceiveResult<ActionsTree>``:
+When calling ``piggy_insert`` you get back a result with actions instead of an initial state as with ``piggy_init``.
+But you will need to help the compiler infer which type to use for the generic ``A`` implementing |HasActions|_, so add the result type ``ReceiveResult<ActionsTree>``:

 .. code-block:: rust

    let actions_result: ReceiveResult<ActionsTree> = piggy_insert(&ctx, amount, &mut state);

-For testing we can represent the actions as a simple tree structure
+For testing you can represent the actions as a simple tree structure
 |ActionsTree|_, making it easy to inspect.

 .. note::